torch-core/tep-vault-standard/TEPs-Vault.md

 This proposal defines a standardized API for tokenized vaults on the TON blockchain, built upon the [TEP-74 Jetton standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and inspired by the design principles of [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626).
 It is adapted to TON’s **message-driven async design** and Jetton framework.

-The standard supports **deposit, withdrawal, conversion rate queries, and gas operation previews.**.
+The standard supports **deposit, withdrawal, conversion rate queries, and gas operation previews**.
 It also introduces a standardized **cross-protocol communication interface** with unified notification mechanisms for operation results and callbacks.

 By unifying these core operations, the standard enhances **composability and interoperability** in TON’s DeFi ecosystem.
 It reduces duplicated implementations, minimizes fragmentation across protocols, and enables developers to build consistent and efficient vault logic.